plancherb1/fast-rbd-gradients/README.md

-# Accelerating Robot Dynamics Gradients: Hardware-Software Co-Design on a CPU, GPU, and FPGA
+# Accelerating Robot Dynamics Gradients on a CPU, GPU, and FPGA

 ## Timing tests and code for the CPU and GPU.